roadtocode4u/spaceship/docs/icp/22-media-queries/22-media-queries.md

 ### 4.rgba

-`rgba` stands for red, green, blue, alpha.
+`rgba` color composed with four color combination.
+That is red, green, blue, alpha.

 **Example :**